 This is it.
-This is the one and only guide you’ll need for cooking ribs, whether you’re doing them on your regular old propane BBQ, a smoker or a Sous Vide machine.
-This post will explain step-by-step how to get gorgeous ribs no matter what.
+This is the one and only guide you'll if you don't know how to cook ribs.
+Whether you're doing them on your regular old propane BBQ, a smoker or a Sous Vide machine, this post will explain step-by-step how to get gorgeous ribs no matter what.

 My rib quest was prompted by an afternoon of scarfing down ribs that were very different from any ribs I'd ever eaten before.
 They weren't fully of chewy wads of fat, they hadn't been boiled and they didn't get doused with bottled sauce.
 They were tender and delicious, the fat having melted into the meat.
 They were kissed by smoke and glazed with a delicious homemade maple bourbon sauce.

 The quest began that very day with the very recipes I'd been fed by a champion pitmaster.
 I didn't have a smoker or even a charcoal grill then so the instructions the pitmaster gave me were for how to do these ribs on a regular propane BBQ.

 Once I got a smoker, I enlisted the help of another BBQ Pitmaster, Mike Callaghan, who told me how to do ribs up right on a smoker.
 He even included the science behind why I had to do certain things at certain temperatures.
 I blinked at him and told him Rio dances on the sand.